Integrating with a CI/CD/CT System

 Check upload status using the REST API endpoint:

-GET http://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/mappings/{id_mapping}/task-mapping/jobs/{id_job}
+GET https://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/mappings/{id_mapping}/task-mapping/jobs/{id_job}

 Confirm successful uploads using:

-PATCH http://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/mappings/{id_mapping}/task-mapping/jobs/{id_job}
+PATCH https://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/mappings/{id_mapping}/task-mapping/jobs/{id_job}

 Body: {"confirm": true}